SpaceCHI 2026 at the NASA Ames Research Center,

 - Digital Fabrication for Space Missions

-Submissions should follow the OASIcs style template, available for download here.
+Submissions should follow the standard Springer proceedings template, available for download here.
 We welcome a variety of submissions, including full research papers, position papers, and work-in-progress papers.
 While there is no strict page limit, the length of each submission should correspond to the scope and significance of its contributions.
 Most SpaceCHI submissions typically range between 5 and 15 pages.
-Examples of papers from previous years can be found here, here or here.
+For reference, papers accepted at previous SpaceCHI can be viewed here.

 All submissions must be anonymized.